Makeblock-official/Scratch-Online-Extension/README.md

 4. Enter the Scratch Online Editor( [official Scratch Editor](http://scratch.mit.edu/projects/editor/) ), import experimental extension.The javascript file url is "http://rawgit.com/Makeblock-official/Scratch-Online-Extension/master/extension/m4s_en.js".

-You can load the Chinese version through the url "http://rawgit.com/Makeblock-official/Scratch-Online-Extension/master/extension/m4s_cn.js" or "http://rawgit.com/Makeblock-official/Scratch-Online-Extension/master/extension/m4s_tw.js"
+You can also load the Chinese version by the link "http://rawgit.com/Makeblock-official/Scratch-Online-Extension/master/extension/m4s_cn.js" or "http://rawgit.com/Makeblock-official/Scratch-Online-Extension/master/extension/m4s_tw.js"

 5. Now, you can use the makeblock's block on your scratch project.